phans09/shopify-wildcard/08-proof-links.md

 - Blog / Substack posts
 - Conference talks / podcasts
 - Open‑source contributions or sample repos
-- Articles that reference your work (if public)
+- Articles that reference your work (if public) on